Main challenges of insect farming

 General concerns

-In temperate climates, insect farms often require significant electricity for heating to maintain a temperature of 25-30°C, a process that is often energy-intensive.Uncertainty about Insect-based Fertilisers
+In temperate climates, insect farms often require significant electricity for heating to maintain a temperature of 25-30°C, a process that is often energy-intensive.Uncertainty about insect-based fertilizers

-A study commissioned by the UK government, and reviewing 50 scientific papers, stated that the usefulness and safety of spreading insect-based fertiliser (frass) in large quantities over farmland are unknown.Research indicates it can also generate significant greenhouse gas emissions when applied.
+A study commissioned by the UK government, reviewing 50 scientific papers, concludes that the usefulness and safety of using insect-based fertilizers (frass) on a large scale remains unknown.Research indicates that it can also generate significant greenhouse gas emissions when applied.

-Despite initial industry hopes, the use of food waste to feed insects remains limited, primarily due to logistical, regulatory, and health constraints, even in countries where its use is authorized.Most of the largest insect farms use high-quality agricultural by-products derived from grains, thereby directly competing with conventional animal feed or even human food, often resulting in a greater environmental impact.
+Despite initial industry expectations, the use of food waste to feed insects remains limited, mainly due to logistical, regulatory and health constraints, even in countries where its use is authorised.Most of the largest insect farms use high-quality agricultural by-products derived from grains, thereby directly competing with conventional animal feed or even human food, often resulting in a greater environmental impact.

 Insects generate conversion losses when they are used to feed other animals.
-Feeding grain to insects and then feeding those insects to farmed animals increases resource use and results in higher greenhouse gas (GHG) emissions compared to direct feeding.A study found that even if fed on waste, insects could demonstrate environmental benefits only if they replace meat in the human diet.
+Feeding grain to insects and then feeding those insects to farmed animals increases resource use and results in higher greenhouse gas emissions compared to direct feeding.A study found that even when fed on waste products, insects could demonstrate environmental benefits only if they replace meat in the human diet.

-Most studies suggest that insect-based animal feeds have a higher carbon footprint than soybean meal or fishmeal when insects aren’t raised on true waste.According to a study commissioned by the UK government and validated by industry experts, insects emit 5 to 13 times more greenhouse gas than soybean meal, even when insects are fed food waste.
-They also perform worse than fishmeal.
+Most studies suggest that insect-based animal feeds have a higher carbon footprint than soybean meal or fishmeal when insects aren’t raised on true waste.According to a study commissioned by the UK government and validated by industry experts, insects emit 5 to 13 times more greenhouse gases than soybean meal, even when insects are fed food waste.

 Insect meal performed worse than soybean meal on 13 out of 16 environmental metrics (such as energy use or land use).